open-energy-transition/Ember-Flexibility-Study/README.md

 ## Configuration files

 The default configurations are defined in the [config/config.default.yaml](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/config/config.default.yaml) file.
-You can override the default configurations by creating your own configuration file, e.g. `config/my_config.yaml`, and passing it to the `snakemake` command using the `--configfile` option.
+Default configurations can be overridden by creating your own configuration file, e.g. `config/my_config.yaml`, and passing it to the `snakemake` command using the `--configfile` option.
 The repository already contains the [config/validation_config_2023.yaml](https://github.com/open-energy-transition/Ember-Flexibility-Study/blob/master/config/validation_config_2023.yaml) file, which is used to run the Ember Flexibility Study.

 ## Run the workflow